I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Follow these Pro painting tips to ensure the perfect caulk application.

-•For larger gaps, push the caulk into the gaps.
-Doing this results in better odds for the caulk actually to adhere to both surfaces.
+- •For larger gaps, push the caulk into the gaps.
+This will increase the caulk’s chances of adhering to both surfaces.
 For flush surfaces, pull the caulk rather than push it.
-If you try to push too hard you’ll end up with an unnecessary mess on your hands.
+If you try to push too hard, you’ll end up with an unnecessary mess.

 Suggested Materials